Chart Color Schemes

 Housing

-Acton displays a diverse mix of dwelling types, with ownership patterns similar to the broader region
+Acton displays a diverse mix of dwelling types

-Acton's dwelling structure, as per the latest Census, was 0.0% houses and 0.0% other dwellings.
-In comparison, Australian Capital Territory had 0.0% houses and 0.0% other dwellings.
-Home ownership in Acton was 0.0%, similar to Australian Capital Territory's 0.0%.
-The remaining dwellings were either mortgaged (0.0%) or rented (0.0%).
-Median monthly mortgage repayments in Acton aligned with the Australian Capital Territory average at $0, while median weekly rent was $9 compared to Australian Capital Territory's $0 and $0 respectively.
-Nationally, Acton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Acton's dwelling structure, as per the latest Census, consisted entirely of houses with no other types reported.
+Home ownership in Acton was 0%.
+No dwellings were mortgaged or rented out.
+The median monthly mortgage repayment was $0 and weekly rent was $9.
+Compared nationally, Acton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing